🎁 Find out if seasonal is the right fit for your brand.

 This ensures you have the capacity and time to serve customers with your seasonal packaging.

-The planning process should ideally start 4-6 months before the occasion itself for the design process to go smoothly.
+The planning process should ideally start 2-6 months before the occasion itself for the design and production process to go smoothly.

-However, keep in mind that shipping times may vary closer to holiday seasons like Christmas, so make sure you leave enough leeway for any delays that may occur.
+However, keep in mind that shipping times may vary closer to the holiday season like Christmas, so make sure you leave enough leeway for any delays that may occur.

 Again, the experience will very much change depending on how involved businesses are, what the design process is like, material availability, how much testing and prototyping is needed, and the amount of time may change.

-Calculate with an extra 2 weeks to get your products and packaging ready for launch.
+Calculate an extra 2 weeks to get your products and packaging ready for launch.

 Asides from time, there are a variety of other factors that could affect seasonal packaging plans.